-Professor Worthen's work has been published in major theatre and performance studies journals and she has received awards from several prestigious international institutions, including the DAAD, the Czech Academy, the Finnish Academy, the Finnish Cultural Foundation, and the Mellon Foundation.
+Her academic work has won awards from prestigious international institutions, including the DAAD (German Academic Exchange Service), the Czech Academy, the Finnish Academy, the Finnish Cultural Foundation, and the Mellon Foundation.

 "Introduction: Contesting the Silences of History."
 With Simo Muir.
 Finland's Holocaust: Silences of History.
 Ed.
 Simo Muir and Hana Worthen.
 Basingstoke: Palgrave Macmillan, 2013.